The 25th RegTech Convention

 Bringing international industry stakeholders together, the 25th RegTech Convention will be a platform for discourse on what should regulation in the future should look like and what innovative technology can contribute.

 The event developed over the past 25 years and is now one of the largest conferences on financial regulation in Europe.
 Our unique event brings together international stakeholders such as regulators, regulated firms and industry experts.
 The 2018 RegTech Convention features several specialist conferences, focus sessions and user groups for banks, insurance companies, and regulators.
 New to the program this year is the Risk Conference, which is aimed specifically at employees from the areas of risk management.

 Today, financial institutions spend billions on technology and operations for regulatory compliance, the frequency of change and new requirements is high; however, regulators are not satisfied with the quality of the data.
 In a panel discussion with representatives of supervisory authorities and banks, we will discuss the benefits the regulations of the last decade have brought to the industry to date, what can be done to keep the burden on reporting institutions at an appropriate level and what are the right measures to achieve efficient and beneficial regulation.

-On the occasion of our 25th anniversary event, an exclusive anniversary dinner will take place in the Kap Europa on the evening of 14 November.
-The 4th Abacus Awards will be presented during the dinner.
-It also offers the opportunity to exchange ideas with colleagues in a relaxed atmosphere.
+On the occasion of our 25th anniversary event, a seated dinner will take place in the Kap Europa on the evening of 14 November.
+The Abacus Awards and a charity tombola will be presented during the dinner.

 It was a very interesting occasion to exchange and cooperate on very important issues